bashoori/portfolio/docs/index.md

 <p>
 I’m a Data Engineer based in Vancouver with 5+ years of experience across data engineering, business intelligence, and analytics.
 I design
 <strong>cloud-native pipelines</strong> and automate workflows that turn raw data into actionable insights.
 My work spans
-<strong>healthcare, gaming, retail, and public-sector projects</strong>.
+<strong>healthcare, retail, and public-sector projects</strong>.
 With 3+ years building cloud pipelines and 2+ years as a BI/ETL Developer,
 I’m skilled in <strong>Python, SQL, Apache Airflow, and AWS (S3, Lambda, Redshift)</strong>, specializing in scalable data architecture and modern orchestration.
+Currently expanding my expertise in Azure data services and Databricks, alongside modern data stack practices, to build next-generation data platforms that support real-time insights and scalability.
 </p>

 <!-- ====== Contact ====== -->